 You can find backpacking quilts on Amazon, but because they are a newer option, you may be better off going with one of the manufacturers that focuses specifically on backpacking quilts.

+If you want to look at a more exhaustive list of quilts check out our quilt compendium.
 Here are some of the top choice companies for backpackers who choose backpacking quilts and hybrids:

 Let’s take a look at the background on some of these companies so you can decide which one might work best for you if you’re looking for a backpacking quilt.
 Many of them are larger names like REI and Patagonia are large and need no introduction for most people.